 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: And in Oaxaca, Mexico, teachers, activists and local residents are preparing to march today to mark the first anniversary of a bloody crackdown on striking school teachers that sparked last year’s popular uprising.
-For more from Oaxaca, we’re joined by independent journalist and Global Exchange Human Rights fellow, John Gibler.
+AMY GOODMAN: And in Oaxaca, Mexico, teachers, activists and local residents are preparing to march today to mark the first anniversary of the bloody crackdown on striking school teachers that sparked last year’s popular uprising.
+For more from Oaxaca, we’re joined by independent journalist and Global Exchange human rights fellow, John Gibler.
 He’s on the ground in Oaxaca.
-Tell us what is happening, John.
+Tell us what’s happening, John.